-- All horses and other Equidae, 9 months of age and older, shall be accompanied by a negative test for equine infectious anemia (EIA) made within the 12 months before the date of the event.
-A copy of this test shall accompany every animal. - All horses and other Equidae shall be accompanied by a CVI issued within 30 days prior to entry.

-Interstate CVI must be legible, made on an official form from the state of origin, issued by an accredited veterinarian, and issued for animals being imported to this state within 30 days before the entry of the animals, which shows that the animals listed thereon meet the health requirements of the state of Maryland.
+- All horses and other equidae, 9 months of age and older, shall be accompanied by a negative test for Equine Infectious Anemia (EIA) within the 12 months before the date of the event.
+A copy of this test shall accompany every animal. - 2.
+All horses and other equidae shall be accompanied by a CVI issued within 30 days prior to entry.
+An Interstate CVI must be legible, made on an official form from the state of origin, issued by an accredited veterinarian, and issued for animals being imported to this state within 30 days before the entry of the animals, which shows that the animals listed thereon meet the health requirements of the state of Maryland. - The following contiguous states and New Jersey are exempted from the CVI requirement: Delaware, Pennsylvania, Virginia, and West Virginia.